emqx/neuron-docs/en_US/introduction.md

 ## Multi-source Aggregation

 Neuron can simultaneously make 1000 or above connections to various industrial devices.
 All data from various sources would be collected concurrently and forwarded to a designated MQTT message broker based on user-specified configuration.
-That streamlines the IIoT platform or industrial applications acquiring those data from various sources by providing a single point of entry to all information via broker, just like the idea of unified namespace architecture.
+That streamlines the IIoT platform or industrial applications acquiring those data from various sources by providing a single point of entry to all information via broker, as [unified namespace](./use_cases.md) architecture.

 ## Streaming Process Engine

-Neuron has integrated with [eKuiper](https://www.lfedge.org/projects/ekuiper) streaming SQL processing rule engine to implement edge side AI/ML analytics and control logic for those collected industrial data, and store the filtered industrial data in local time series database or quickly implement rule-based device control.
+Neuron has integrated with [eKuiper](https://www.lfedge.org/projects/ekuiper) streaming SQL processing rule engine to implement edge side AI/ML analytics and control logic for those collected industrial data, and store the filtered industrial data in local time series database or quickly implement [rule-based device control](./data-processing-engine/device-control.md).

 ## Portable Deployment